ACCIDENT: An unexpected event or circumstance without deliberate intent.

 LAPSE: The time between policies when there is no coverage for the insured, due to non-payment of the required renewal premium.

 LIMITS: Maximum value to be derived from a policy.
+Claim Example of Liability Limit: Someone slips and falls on a building’s cracked sidewalk and breaks their arm.

 LIQUOR LIABILITY: Coverage for the liability of an entity involved in the retail or wholesale sales of alcoholic beverages, or the serving of alcoholic beverages, to persons who have incurred bodily injury or property damage arising from an intoxicated person.